thaisavieira/thaisavieira/README.md

  <h2> Hello, world! </h2>

-I'm a programming student who lives in Brazil and I love making and designing webpages.
-For me, it's fun to code something that anyone on the web can easily see using any device.
-Also, I like to challenge myself with JavaScript in websites like CodeWars, solving complex code problems is helping me to improve my skills.
-By the way, I'm currently learning about CSS frameworks, how to build a UI design on Figma  and you can easily see my JavaScript learning progress on my freeCodeCamp profile.
+I'm a 24 years old programming frontend student who lives in Brazil and I'm siking myself in JavaScript algorithms and data structures.

 <h2> What do I do and What have I done? </h2>
 <ul>
  <li>Actually, I have a part time job and study programming;</li>
- <li>At moment, I'm working in a simple browser extension for all students called Valkyrium;</li>
+ <li>At moment, I'm working in a simple browser extension for students called Valkyrium;</li>
 <li>I attended the bachelor's and Physics degree course for 5 semesters.</li>
 </ul>